Do Jews Believe in Heaven and Hell?

 It is significant that the word מצוה–mitzvah [commandment] is etymologically related to the Aramaic word צוותא–tzavta, which means “connection.”
 It is through the physical commandments that finite man is able to connect to the infinite God and thereby acquire a portion in the World to Come.

 This is why many Jews focus on good deeds and action and don’t talk about heaven and hell.
-We focus on the means rather than the ends and simultaneously transform the world into a more refined and spiritual dwelling.
+We see the fulfillment of God's commandments as an end in themselves.
+Rather than simply a self-gratifying tool to gain reward, the commandments connect us to God and simultaneously transform the world into a more moral, refined, and spiritual dwelling.

 We also do not want the “promise of heaven” or fear of “eternal damnation” to taint our spiritual service with an ulterior motive.